ctkelley/MultiPrecisionArrays.jl/README.md

 It is no surprise that the factorization in single precision took half as long as the one in double.
 In the double-single precision case, iterative refinement is a great expample of a time/storage tradeoff.
 You have to store a low precision copy of $A$, so the storage burden increases by 50\% and the factoriztion time is cut in half.

+__MultiPrecisionArrays.jl__ supports many variations of iterative refinement and we will explain all that in the docs and in a paper in the works.

 ## Dependencies